 In the regional courts in Lublin, Zielona Góra, Białystok and Przemyśl no attorney was appointed for migration-related cases in 2020, and positive outcomes of complaints ranged from 0 to approx. 3.5% and 13% in 2021 (there are no data from Regional Court in Białystok).
 In 98.83% of cases the District Court approved the Border Guards’ application for a prolongation of detention.

 As a result, they are dependent on legal assistance granted by NGO lawyers, most of whom are not entitled to represent them in the courts.

-The law foresees a state legal aid system which includes lawyers’ visits to the detention centres if necessary and it concerns only preparing the appeal of a negative asylum decision.
-In practice only some foreigners decide to look for a legal representative, i.e. an advocate or a legal advisor.
+The law foresees a state legal aid system only to prepare the appeal to a negative asylum decision.
+In practice, only some foreigners decide to look for a legal representative, i.e., an advocate or a legal advisor.

 Article 78 and 87a Code of Criminal Procedure.

 SIP, Annual Report 2019, April 2020, available in Polish at: https://bit.ly/3sIooIp.

 Legal Intervention Association (SIP), Raport SIP w działaniu, Prawa cudzoziemców w Polsce w 2020 r.
 [Report SIP in action.
 Rights of foreigners in Poland in 2020], available (PL) at https://bit.ly/3pmM6dS.
 SIP w działaniu, Annual Report 2021, June 2022, available in Polish: https://bit.ly/3oAq2ia.